learn-co-curriculum/javascript-objects-and-arrays-quiz/README.md

-JavaScript: Objects and Arrays Quiz
+# JavaScript: Objects and Arrays Quiz
----

 ???

+# JavaScript: Objects and Arrays Quiz

 ?: Given a number of elements that need to stay in order, would you use an Object or an Array?